mlcommons/mobile_app_open/flutter/cpp/binary/README.md

 # MLPerf backends

-This directory provides a main binary file which can be used to evaluate the mlperf benchmark with a specific set of (backend, dataset).
+This directory provides a main binary file which can be used to evaluate the MLPerf benchmark with a specific set of (backend, dataset).

 ## Build the TFLite backend